Construction Neighborhood Meeting

 The contractor should be providing continuous service.
 In the event that service needs to be temporarily disrupted, the contractor is required to notify residents prior to any scheduled service outages.
 Residents will be without utilities during scheduled outages at most, no more than six consecutive hours, before resuming service.

 If construction is expected to take place on your property, you should have been contacted by MSD by October 2020.

 Access to and from Starbucks from Brentwood Boulevard shall remain unchanged by construction.
 At times during construction, access to and from the Starbucks property to White Avenue will need to be restricted.
 Efforts will be made to minimize these access restrictions.

 Construction will tentatively begin in October of 2021.
 The Contractor will communicate with property owners to relay specific details on what parts of the project will be done at what time

-MSD has given the Contractor a set of specifications that they must follow but ultimately, the Contractor will decide where and how to start and stop.
+MSD has selected the Contractor given them a set of specifications that they must follow but ultimately, the Contractor will decide where and how to start and stop.
 More details on this will be provided to residents by the Contractor.

 The Design team has met with Post Office leadership 1-on-1 to discuss the best ways that the project can be constructed with minimal impact to Post Office operations.